 If any of these five key pieces of information changes, let your contact know a.s.a.p.
 (See below.)

-3. Put these Numbers in Your Phone Right Now
+Put This Number in Your Phone Right Now

-Add these DEC numbers to your phone …
+Add this official DEC number to your phone right now…

 The DEC Forest Rangers know our hills intimately.
 They train regularly to handle emergencies and rescues in our hills.
 If you call and say, “I’m on Friday Mountain and I’m lost,” they can probably visualize the area mentally.
-They are awesome.
-They know how to find you.
+They are awesome and they know how to find you.

 In the backcountry, there are no quick remedies.
 You should always be prepared — with good gear, supplies and knowledge — to handle an emergency situation.